City-Form-Lab/madina/docs/source/installation_guide.rst

 If you're familiar with programming in python, feel free to choose your favorate text editor.
 The folloing instructions are useful to familiarize yourself with running madina for the first time.

-* `Download example notebooks <https://www.dropbox.com/scl/fo/vvhukdl6vc2wcprzp9kwc/h?rlkey=3zteo0dj08d5mhbeyo95v8qd2&dl=1>`_ file, and unzip it.
+* `Download the example notebooks <https://www.dropbox.com/scl/fo/vvhukdl6vc2wcprzp9kwc/h?rlkey=3zteo0dj08d5mhbeyo95v8qd2&dl=1>`_ folder, and unzip it.
-* In VS code, Click FIle > Open Folder and navigate to the unzipped "examples folder"
+* In VS code, Click FIle > Open Folder and navigate to the unzipped "notebooks"
-* Open the Explorer side panel and open example_1.ipynb.
-If prompted to install extensions for python and jupyter, approve and wait for extension installation
+* Open the Explorer side panel and open the first notebook.
+If prompted to install extensions for python and jupyter, approve and wait for extension installation **(might need to restart VScode after installing extensions)**
-* Make sure to set the environment to "madina_env" that you created during package installation. you can choose/change the environment by clicking the python version number in the buttom right corner of VS Code
+* Make sure to set the environment to "madina_env" that you created during package installation. you can choose/change the environment by clicking `Select Kernel` version number in the buttom right corner of VS Code
-* Open the example notebooks and follow along step by step
+* Open the example notebooks and follow along step by step by running each cell
-* if you want to take a quick look, these python notebooks are available in rthe example section of this documentation
+* if you want to take a quick look, these python notebooks are available on this website for viewing, Check the Notebooks section in the side panel.